 - Siti from Indonesia

-When Siti first arrived at Christian Action’s shelter she was very traumatized, and kept to herself.
-Counseling and feeling safe were exactly what she needed, and after a while she began to engage with the other women in the shelter, as well as with her Christian Action case worker.
-Gradually optimism began to replace Siti’s bitter disappointment and hopelessness.
+When Siti first arrived at Christian Action’s shelter she was very traumatised and kept to herself.
+Counselling and feeling safe were exactly what she needed, and after a while she began to engage with the other women in the shelter as well as with her Christian Action case worker.
+Gradually, optimism began to replace Siti’s bitter disappointment and hopelessness.